carrot-kpi/reality-eth-v3-oracle-template/packages/contracts/CONTRIBUTING.md

   deployment.
 - `RPC_ENDPOINT`: the RPC endpoint that will be used to broadcast transactions.
   This will also determine the network where the deployment will happen.
+- `REALITY_ADDRESS`: the reference Reality.eth contract address that this template instance will point to.
+- `MINIMUM_QUESTION_TIMEOUT`: the minimum allowed question timeout when asking questions on Reality.eth.
+- `MINIMUM_ANSWER_WINDOWS`: a number indicating the minimum amount of answer windows that must pass between the question opening timestamp and the KPI token expiration.
+This is used to avoid malicious questions that open for answers right before the KPI token expires, not leaving the crowdsourced answer process the time to play out organically.
+As an example, if this value is set to 3 and a question is asked that opens at time x with a question timeout of 1 minute, the expiration timestamp of the attached KPI token will have to be set to at least x + 3 minutes in order for the creation process to go through.

 Once you have one instance of this file for each network you're interested in (e.g. .`env.goerli`, `.env.gnosis`, `env.mainnet` etc etc), you can go ahead and